komodorio/helm-dashboard/README.md

 ## Support Channels

-We have two main channels for supporting the tool users: [Slack community](#TODO) for general conversations and [GitHub issues](https://github.com/komodorio/helm-dashboard/issues) for real bugs.
+We have two main channels for supporting the Helm Dashboard users: [Slack community](#TODO) for general conversations and [GitHub issues](https://github.com/komodorio/helm-dashboard/issues) for real bugs.

 ## Roadmap